 At the moment I’m (still) in the middle of the Somerset Closes, following up on the small(ish) tree for Toni Close.
 At the time it wasn’t clear where her branch came from, but it now appears that the Somerset Closes are actually a thing, in the same way as the Yorkshire and Gloucestershire trees.
-In other words, there are hundreds of the buggers dating back into the mists of the 1600s and maybe earlier.
-It’s anybody’s guess as to when I’ll finally finish this, so please don’t hold your breath on my account.
+In other words, there are hundreds of the buggers dating back into the mists of the 1500s.
+I’m currently up to around 800 new people and a torrent of new images … with no end in sight!
+It’s anybody’s guess as to when I’ll finally finish this, so (again) please don’t hold your breath on my account.

 In the meantime, I seem to have been distracted by: